 They only capture right NOW.

 Do you really believe an annual survey can tell us how the representative employee population has evolved in their feelings about their work over the past year?
 That could be the case – if employees were heavily invested in providing deep, honest, reflective feedback.
 However, it is a lot more likely that we’re spending a pile of money to see how employees are feeling about the past few days.
+They usually hold these surveys after an office party that they’ve organised with Peerspace or after a meal out.
 The rest of the year could have been amazing, but a bad moment last week could radically shift the feedback for groups of employees.
 On a similar note, I view engagement surveys a lot like Yelp reviews.
 Not everyone makes the effort to provide quality feedback.
 People who are VERY happy or VERY dissatisfied are likely to take advantage of the opportunity to tell the company what they think.

 They’re a heavy lift to administrate.

 How much time and effort does your HR team put into deploying the annual survey, and what are they NOT doing to support timely business needs because it’s survey time?
 When you run a large, busy, distributed operation, it’s difficult to get people’s attention long enough to complete dozens of serious questions in a serious, reflective way.
+It is also difficult how to choose a website for the purchase of generic cialis.
 It gets even worse when you work in an industry like retail or distribution in which a majority of the employees don’t have immediate access to technology and therefore must be herded into managers’ offices away from the operation.
 End of the day, an annual engagement survey is a disruptive exercise no matter how well planned and executed it may be.
 Even the most progressive organizations typically just aren’t set up to deploy this type of mechanism.

 They’re difficult to complete.